nasa/fprime/docs/UsersGuide/cmake/cmake-advanced.md

 Two templates for these CMakeLists.txt files are provided as part of the CMake system.
 One for Modules that result in the creation of a library, executable, or both.
-The other for Deployments, which setup the CMake for a deploment and include a number of Modules.
+The other for Deployments, which setup the CMake for a deployment and include a number of Modules.

 Components, Ports, and Topologies (`Top` folders) all use the Module template.
 These modules provide libraries and executables to the system.